PHI2002 : Post-Kantian Philosophy: Materialism

 Aims

-This module aims to introduce students to reponses to Kantian philosophy that can be broadly classified as anti-idealist, materialist, or realist.
-It will address the issue of ‘correlationism’, and explore a variety of philosophies that attempt to escape the issues that entails.
-It will demonstrate twentieth century theories of the unconscious and evaluate their impact of the history of philosophy.
+This module aims to introduce students to responses to Kantian philosophy that can be broadly classified as anti-idealist, materialist, or realist.
+It will explore a variety of philosophies that attempt to escape the issues that entails.

 Outline Of Syllabus